 - Bake at 450°F for 20-25 minutes.

-Leftovers are great reheated in a frying pan or in the oven.
-They’re perfect in a frittata or for a great shortcut for breakfast hash, as hashbrowns or in casseroles!
+Leftovers are great reheated in a frying pan, the oven, or an air fryer.
+They’re perfect in a frittata or for a great shortcut for breakfast hash, as hashbrowns, or in casseroles!

-Can You Freeze Roast Potatoes?
-Yes!
-While they aren’t something you’d think of freezing, they actually do freeze well!
-I place them in a freezer bag and reheat either in the oven (or toaster oven) in a frying pan on the stove.
-I just simply add them to the pan along with Oven Baked Chicken Breasts for an easy weeknight meal!
+Leftover potatoes can be frozen.
+I place them in a freezer bag and reheat either in the oven (or toaster oven) or in a frying pan on the stove.

 Did you enjoy these Oven Roasted Potatoes?
-Be sure to leave a rating and a comment below!
+Leave a rating and a comment below!

 Ingredients